 Windows Deployment Services (WDS) is a really interesting tool from Microsoft for network-based installation (deployment) of Windows operating systems.
-In windows server 2003 it was called as Remote Installation Services (RIS).
+In windows server 2003 it was called Remote Installation Services (RIS).
 The purpose of WDS is to remotely deploy the Windows operating systems.
 See this guide on how to set up and install WDS role, how to configure Windows Deployment Services on Windows Server 2019, and how to configure DHCP Server option 60, 66, and 67 for Windows Deployment Services.

 How does WDS work?

 WDS uses a PXE method for client booting.
 PXE enables clients to boot off the network.
 To find WDS services and to load boot images, the client should be able to contact the WDS server, and the client network card must be PXE compliant and most devices are NICs complaint.
 For cards that don’t support PXE, we have another type of boot image which is referred to as a discover boot image.

 Discover images can be used for computers that are not PXE compliant.
 That means that those computers cannot boot off the network.
 Note: The discover image has to be created manually in the WDS server first, after which we can transfer it to external media such as CD, DVD or USB drive.
 For more information on WDS images, see the following link.